AleksandrAtr/vikberry-cakes/README.md

 The project has been developed using VS Code, Git and GitHub.
 A new GitHub account has been created for the Code Institute course, and all except one commit for the project have been done using the same Git account.
 However, on the 25th of June, I made a commit from my other GitHub account ALATR1 which was set on my personal computer, and I forgot to switch it to the new one.
 The committed file was just a blank project CSS file.

+Personal appreciation:

+Thank you, Code Institute team, for your invaluable help and support throughout the course.
+Your efforts are greatly appreciated.

-Thank you to my mentor Aleksei Konovalov for sharing his knowledge and support throughout the project.
+I'm thankful to my mentor, Aleksei Konovalov, for his invaluable guidance and support.
+I couldn't have achieved my goals without him.
+Thank you, Aleksei!

-Thank you to my wife Margarita Komarova for her support and the feedback on the visual representation of the website.
+I'm grateful to my wife, Margarita, for her support and feedback on the website's visuals, which made it more user-friendly and appealing.
+Thank you, Margarita!